 In other words, consume all the info about the league you can and watch games.
 There’s no substitute for this kind of research.

-You should also go line shopping to find the best price on a bet you can.
-That means checking the line at every licensed Michigan sports betting operation you can.
+You should also go line-shopping to find the best price on a bet you can.
+That means checking the line at every licensed Michigan sports betting operation within reason.

-But before you do, try focussing on these three NHL betting facts when making your picks:
+But before you do, try focusing on these three NHL betting facts when making your picks:

-NBC and NBC SportsNet own the NHL TV broadcast rights until the end of the 2021-22 season.
+NBC and Comcast own the NHL TV broadcast rights until the end of the 2021-22 season.